ulab-uiuc/research-arcade/README.md

 - **Multi-Modal**: Figures and Tables in Academic Corpora
 - **Highly Structural and Heterogeneous**: Data can be intuitively viewed as heterogeneous graphs with multi-table format
 - **Dynamically Evolving**: Manuscript (Intra-paper) Level (e.g., Paper Revision) & Community (Inter-paper) Level (e.g., Paper Citation with Timestamp)
+- **Highly Scalable**: Graph is readily extensible as new items can be added by simply appending a row to the table

 ### Data Illustration